fifaepik/paranroj-fifa/activity 6.md

 RECEIVE secondNumber FROM KEYBOARD
 SEND 'Please enter third number' TO DISPLAY
 RECEIVE thirdNumber FROM KEYBOARD
-SET total TO (firstNumber + secondNumber + thirdNumber) / 3
+SET average TO (firstNumber + secondNumber + thirdNumber) / 3
-SEND total TO DISPLAY
+SEND average TO DISPLAY